Want to ‘go green’ and make your life more eco friendly?

 ECO FRIENDLY PRODUCTS & TIPS – WELLNESS & BEAUTY

-26 – Make you own natural care products
+26 – Make your own natural care products

 Most regular health care products contain a host of chemicals and additives, so why not make your own natural alternatives?

-27 – Switch to more eco friendly make up and beauty products
+27 – Switch to eco friendly make up & beauty products

 Many regular make up and beauty products contain a host of chemicals and additives, which aren’t healthy for us or the environment.
 Switching to greener alternatives can be a great eco friendly way to go.